mia-platform/documentation/docs/fast_data/single_view_creator/manual_configuration.md

 - `old` which contains the old Single View
 - `new` which contains the new Single View

 These values will be the respectively the `before` and `after` of the message sent to the `KAFKA_BA_TOPIC` topic, that is the topic responsible for tracking any result of the Single View creator.
+The naming convention for this topic can be found [here](../setup_fast_data.md#topic-for-verified-update-of-the-sv).

 ```js
 async function upsertSingleViewFunction(